This Creamy Polenta Recipe is the ultimate Italian comfort food. Only 5 key steps to making polenta. You are going to love this basic recipe.

 Tips

-- A heavy-bottomed saucepan is key to obtaining a rich and creamy textured polenta.
+- Invest in a heavy-bottomed saucepan to achieve a rich and creamy textured polenta.

 Can I double the recipe?